ahadjawaid/ahadjawaid.github.io/_posts/2024-03-11-personal-statement.md

 Sometimes, even with a strong structure, an experience may not fit well into your narrative.
 In such cases, it’s worth pursuing new experiences that better support your story.

+### Writing Results

+When writing about results, it's crucial to articulate the impact of your actions clearly.
+This can include tangible outcomes, like speed improvements, cost savings, or research publications.
+But when tangible metrics aren't available, you can still highlight what you learned or the skills you developed.

+For example, a common job experience, like being a cashier, can be written from the perspective of the impact you made.
+Instead of saying, “I worked as a cashier at Walmart for four months,” you could frame it as: “I helped process approximately $100,000 in transactions over a four-month period, ensuring smooth and accurate customer interactions.”
+This shifts the focus to the benefit you created for the employer, making your contribution clearer and more impactful.

+Being creative with how you present your results can make a big difference.
+However, it’s essential to stay truthful and not exaggerate your impact.
+The goal is to frame your achievements in a way that emphasizes your contributions without distorting reality.

 ## Broader Impacts

 Most personal statements require a section demonstrating how you’ll benefit others or society.
 For the NSF, this involves broader impacts like broadening participation in STEM.
 This section follows a modified STAR approach, with an added focus on future plans (STARF):